CHATS-lab/persuasive_jailbreaker/README.md

 ------------
 ## Important update [April 2nd, 2024] 🚀

-We share an alternative method that eliminates the need to access harmful PAP examples and relies on fine-tuned GPT-3.5.
+We share an alternative method for generating PAPs that eliminates the need to access harmful PAP examples and relies on fine-tuned GPT-3.5.

 🔍 **What's New?**